RaphielGang/Telegram-Paperplane/README.md

 Paperplane is a modular, Telegram userbot running on Python3, which can be coupled up with Mongo DB, and a Redis backend.

-Originally fowunded by baalajimaestro, it is now maintained by nysascape and RealAkito.
+Originally founded by baalajimaestro, it is now maintained by nysascape and RealAkito.
 It was started as a simple bot, which helped with deleting messages and other group related things, with a ton of features from [SkittBot](https://github.com/skittles9823/SkittBot).
 It has since evolved, becoming extremely modular and simple to use.